lk-geimfari/awesomo/languages/JAVA.md

-## Alphabetical index of projects in C:
+## Alphabetical index of projects in Java:

 |       |       |       |       |       |       |       |
 |---    |---    |---    |---    |---    |---    |    ---|